Search for new physics effects in $\nu\bar{\nu}\gamma$ production at a Tera-Z factory: Analysis procedure of production at THE FCC-ee/CEPC

-The photon energy spectrum is also a sensitive probe of both SM dynamics and possible new physics, since different kinematic regions are shaped by infrared behavior, resonant enhancements, and gauge cancellations.
-In Fig.~\ref{fig:crosssections}, the cross sections of various processes are shown as a function of the photon energy $E_\gamma$ at different center-of-mass energies options of the FCC-ee/CEPC, $\sqrt{s} = 87.7$, $91.2$, and $93.9$~GeV.
-It can be observed that the SM background processes, such as $e^+e^- \to \nu\bar{\nu}\gamma$ and $e^+e^- \to \gamma\gamma\gamma$, dominate at higher photon energies.
-In contrast, contributions from $\kappa/\Lambda^2$ and $\alpha_8/\Lambda^4$ anomalous couplings, yield cross sections comparable to the background in the lower photon energy region.
-In particular, the benchmark values $\kappa/\Lambda^2 = 5~\text{TeV}^{-2}$ and $\alpha_8/\Lambda^4 = 25~\text{TeV}^{-4}$ have been chosen to illustrate the sensitivity reach in the signal channels.
+The minimum photon energy cut is also a sensitive probe of both SM dynamics and possible new physics, since different kinematic regions are shaped by infrared behavior, resonant enhancements, and gauge cancellations.
+In Fig.~\ref{fig:crosssections}, we show the total cross sections of the signal and relevant Standard Model background processes as functions of the minimum photon energy cut $E_\gamma^{\rm min}$ for three representative center-of-mass energies of the FCC-ee, namely $\sqrt{s} = 87.7$, $91.2$, and $94.3$~GeV.
+The mono-photon signature is defined by requiring a single photon in the central detector region, while charged leptons are outside the detector acceptance.
+With this fiducial selection, the irreducible background from $e^+e^- \to \nu\bar{\nu}\gamma$ dominates the low-$E_\gamma^{\rm min}$ region.
+The contributions from $\kappa_1/\Lambda^2=\kappa_2/\Lambda^2$ and $\alpha_8/\Lambda^4$ anomalous couplings, yield cross sections comparable to the background in the lower photon energy region.
+In particular, the benchmark values $\kappa_1/\Lambda^2=\kappa_2/\Lambda^2= 5~\text{TeV}^{-2}$ and $\alpha_8/\Lambda^4 = 25~\text{TeV}^{-4}$ have been chosen to illustrate the sensitivity reach in the signal channels.
 Notably, around the $Z$-boson resonance ($\sqrt{s} = 91.2$~GeV), the effects of new physics become more pronounced over the background, indicating a potential experimental sensitivity.
 This highlights the relevance of the LEP precision data and suggests that future $e^+e^-$ colliders could provide stringent tests of anomalous couplings.
+The contribution from the $e^+e^- \to \gamma\gamma\gamma$ process is not shown in Fig.~\ref{fig:xs_graphs} and Fig.~\ref{fig:crosssections}, since at the generator level it cannot consistently satisfy the mono-photon fiducial selection.
+Its potential impact is instead examined in the subsequent detector-level analysis, where realistic acceptance effects are taken into account.

+We now proceed to a more detailed analysis of the mono-photon signature at the Tera-$Z$ stage of the FCC-ee, focusing on the process $e^{+}e^{-} \to \nu\bar{\nu}\gamma$ in the presence of anomalous $Z\nu\bar{\nu}\gamma$ interactions.
+The study is performed at three center-of-mass energies, $\sqrt{s}=87.9$, $91.2$, and $94.3~\text{GeV}$.
+In this stage of the analysis, event-level selections are applied in order to model realistic detector acceptance and to enforce a genuine mono-photon topology.
+In particular, we require exactly one photon to be reconstructed within the central detector region, accompanied by large missing transverse energy arising from invisible final-state particles.
+Additional photons or charged leptons are allowed only if they are emitted in the forward or backward regions and thus escape detection.
+This framework allows us to consistently assess the residual impact of reducible backgrounds, including multi-photon final states, once detector effects and realistic fiducial selections are taken into account.